AndrewCarterUK/fig-standards/bylaws/004-psr-workflow.md

 > decisions alone.

 **Coordinator:** One of the two required Sponsors is the Coordinator, and this must be decided between the Sponsors early on.
 The Coordinator is in charge of the voting process.
-He notes the starting and ending dates, the number of voting members at the start of the vote, and the quorum count needed.
-He sends out reminders by whatever means he feels appropriate to drive the vote.
-At the end of the voting period, he tallies the votes, notes if quorum was established, and whether or not the application was accepted.
+They note the starting and ending dates, the number of voting members at the start of the vote, and the quorum count needed.
+They send out reminders by whatever means they feels appropriate to drive the vote.
+At the end of the voting period, they tallies the votes, note if quorum was established, and whether or not the application was accepted.

 > **Note:** Copied from [Paul M. Jones' mail](https://groups.google.com/d/msg/php-fig/I0urcaIsEpk/uqQMb4bqlGwJ)